Ireland Baldwin’s Daisy Dukes May Be The Hottest Thing You See All Week

 Ireland Baldwin is a second generation hottie — being the daughter of Alec Baldwin and Kim Bassinger — and she is proving it with her latest style.
 The Daily Mail reports that the model was seen sporting some tiny Daisy Dukes, and her fans likely went wild over the racy look.

-In the photos, which were taken by the paparazzi earlier this week, Ireland is seen wearing a pair of dangerously short denim cut-off shorts that flaunted her long, lean legs and curvy hips.
+In the photos, which were taken by the paparazzi earlier this week, Ireland was seen wearing a pair of dangerously short denim cut-off shorts that flaunted her long, lean legs and curvy hips.

-Baldwin appeared to go braless in a sexy black crop top.
-The short-sleeved t-shirt also showcased Ireland’s tiny waist, flat tummy, and ample bust.
+Ireland appeared to go braless in a sexy black crop top.
+The short-sleeved T-shirt also showcased Ireland’s tiny waist, flat tummy, and ample bust.

-The model wore her long, blonde hair pulled up into a messy bun on top of her head.
-She also accessorized the look with some dark, oversize sunglasses and a pair of knee-high black boots as she strolled the streets of Studio City, California while walking her pet dog.
+The model wore her long, blond hair pulled up into a messy bun on top of her head.
+She also accessorized the look with some dark, oversized sunglasses and a pair of knee-high black boots as she strolled the streets of Studio City, California while walking her pet dog.

-Baldwin appeared to wear a minimal makeup look in the snaps, which included darkened eyebrows, pink blush on her cheeks, a shimmering highlighter on her face, and nude lips.
+Ireland appeared to wear a minimal makeup look in the snaps, which included darkened eyebrows, pink blush on her cheeks, a shimmering highlighter on her face, and nude lips.

 She carried her phone and the dog’s leash in her hands and also showed off her multiple arm tattoos with the skimpy ensemble.